 Because laboratory science continues to evolve, in some cases quite rapidly, we require that the most current sources possible are used when preparing new articles or updating existing articles.
 Experts on specific topics may be consulted when the current literature is inconclusive.
 We strive to use peer-reviewed sources and non-commercial resources, including but not limited to journal articles, medical texts, and online health information sites, and these are documented.

 At the beginning of each year, the ERB meets to prioritize the test and condition articles that will be developed and added to the site that year.
 Topics for feature articles may also be considered at this time, but this is not the focus of the prioritization process.
-A typical budget allows for the development of approximately twenty new articles per year, most of which are test articles.
 Criteria that are used to help assign priorities to topics include board member recommendations, user and other stakeholder requests, frequency of user searches, and input from editors of the global network of Lab Tests Online web sites.
 Other considerations include whether the test has widespread acceptance in practice, relation of the test to other test and condition articles on the site, and whether the test is included as a recommended test in the guidelines of established authorities.
 Condition articles are developed with higher priority assigned for those that have laboratory tests associated with them, such as for screening, diagnosis, and/or management.

 Topics for news stories are evaluated based on specific criteria that include whether the topic is relevant to laboratory testing and the related subjects covered on the Lab Tests Online site, whether there is a public health aspect to the story, and whether the topic is receiving coverage in the popular media.
 Other criteria that might be considered, particularly when the story relates to a new test or advance in technology, is how soon the new test or advance will affect – or how far away it is from affecting –patient care.
 Like other content on Lab Tests Online, news stories strive to be non-commercial and to present a balanced coverage of the issues.